Borg 50FL Review

 Borg 50FL configured as a telephoto lens with the 0.85x Mini Borg doublet reducer.

 Daytime views are very sharp up to 100x (about the limit for any 50mm scope).
 I could only coax the faintest trace of false colour out of it by focusing through a crow in silhouette.
 The 50FL would make a good lightweight spotter or birding scope; the only problem is the small aperture makes the view a bit dim at high powers in dull conditions.

 Daytime photos are tack sharp centre-field and free of chromatic aberration, with lots of detail.
 The 50FL was noticeably better than the 67FL in this respect.
 It would be just the job for arty Moonrise shots without a flattener, just crop-out the slightly soft edges.
 However, if you want to use full frame then you will need a flattener and even for APS-C a flattener gives better coverage and saturation.

-Photographers in Japan have obtained outstanding terrestrial images using the quadruplet reducer (part 7872) intended for the 71FL/90FL (see above), but I found results with the cheaper MiniBorg reducer (part 7885) were good for APS-C: very sharp centre-field, with minor softening in the corners (better than many commercial telephotos).
+Photographers in Japan have obtained outstanding terrestrial images using the quadruplet reducer (part 7872) intended for the 71FL/90FL (see above), but I found results with the cheaper MiniBorg reducer (part 7885) were good for APS-C: very sharp centre-field, with minor softening in the corners.